hepix-virtualisation/vmcaster/README.md

 * VMCASTER_LOG_CONF

-vmcaster uses pythosn standard logging module, this sets the configuration file to be used for logging.
+vmcaster uses pythons standard logging module, this sets the configuration file to be used for logging.
 For specifications on how to set this up see the python logging documentation.